openhab/openhab-addons/bundles/org.openhab.binding.nanoleaf/README.md

 ### Panel Layout

-Unfortunately it is not easy to find out which panel gets which id, and this becomes pretty important if you have lots of them and want to assign rules.

 For canvas that use square panels, you can request the layout through a [console command](https://www.openhab.org/docs/administration/console.html):

 then issue the following command: